AP source: Darvish gets $90M from Padres to stay through '28

 AP Sports Writer

-SAN DIEGO (AP) — Yu Darvish has agreed to a new contract with the San Diego Padres that guarantees the pitcher an additional $90 million and will keep him with the club through the 2028 season, a person with direct knowledge of the deal said Thursday.
+SAN DIEGO (AP) — Yu Darvish has agreed to a new contract with the San Diego Padres that guarantees the 36-year-old ace an additional $90 million and will keep him with the club through the 2028 season, a person with direct knowledge of the deal said Thursday.

 The person spoke to The Associated Press on condition of anonymity because the deal hadn’t been announced.

-The right-handed Darvish helped the Padres reach the NL Championship Series last season.
+Darvish helped the Padres reach the NL Championship Series last season, which was one of the best in his 11-year big league career.
 He finished the year 16-8 with a 3.10 ERA and 197 strikeouts.
 He was 2-1 in the postseason.

 Follow Bernie Wilson on Twitter at http://twitter.com/berniewilson